jenrusinova/crudy-challenge/README.md

 Press on 'Send' button.
 You should see list of all created products including the one that you've just created.

-2)Get list of all products
+2)Get the list of all products

 Choose GET as request type, insert url 'http://localhost:3000/products'.
 Press on 'Send' button.